tldr-pages/tldr/pages/linux/braa.md

 `braa public@{{ip_range}}:{{.1.3.6.1.2.1.1.6.0}}`

-- Attempt to set the value of `system.sysLocation.0` to "My Workgroup":
+- Attempt to set the value of `system.sysLocation.0` to a specific workgroup:

 `braa private@{{ip}}:{{.1.3.6.1.2.1.1.6.0}}=s'{{workgroup}}'`